cmon69/RPOnvif/README.md

-# RPOnvif
-RPOnvif - Raspberry PI Onvif - Stream a real-time live feed to an NVR.

 RPOnvif - IN DEVELOPMENT STAGE -
 RPOnvif will stream a Raspberry PI's Camera, Desktop, Slideshow, Picture, or a Webpage to a Network Video Recorder (NVR).
 RPOnvif will be a virtual ONVIF IP camera which will capture a Raspberry Pi's screen, and webcams among other things, then stream them as real-time live video feeds from a Raspberry Pi.
 Using the ONVIF standard means that RPOnvif will be compatible with many Network Video Recorders (NVR's).